Schaudge/HiLive2/tutorial/README.md

 With default parameters, two errors per barcode fragment are tolerated.
 Thus, all reads fulfill the criteria and will be aligned and reported.
 The desired barcode sequence(s) are declared with the `-B [--barcodes]` option.
 The number of permitted barcodes per fragment can be set with `--barcode-errors`.
 While both parameters are comma-separated lists in general, the tolerated number of errors can also be set with a single number to set this value for all fragments.
-Dual barcodes are separated with a "-" character:
+Dual barcodes are separated with a "-" character.
+To also align and report undetermined barcodes, set the `--align-undetermined-barcodes` option.
+There are 75 reads with the first and 25 reads with the second barcode.
+For each read, there are two reported alignments (one per segment).
+The following examples show how the number of reads in the respective output files behaves for the given data:

 ```
 # Default barcode options
-> hilive -b BaseCalls -i index/hiv1 --lanes 1 --tiles 1101 -r 100R,4B,4B,100R -B ACAG-TCGA
+> hilive -b BaseCalls -i index/hiv1 --lanes 1 --tiles 1101 -r 100R,4B,4B,100R -B ACAG-TCGA --align-undetermined-barcodes
+[...]
+> samtools view out/hilive_out_cycle208_ACAG-TCGA.bam | wc -l
+200
+> samtools view out/hilive_out_cycle208_undetermined.bam | wc -l
+0

 # Strict barcode options (not tolerating errors)
-> hilive -b BaseCalls -i index/hiv1 --lanes 1 --tiles 1101 -r 100R,4B,4B,100R -B ACAG-TCGA --barcode-errors 0
+> hilive -b BaseCalls -i index/hiv1 --lanes 1 --tiles 1101 -r 100R,4B,4B,100R -B ACAG-TCGA --barcode-errors 0 --align-undetermined-barcodes
+[...]
+> samtools view out/hilive_out_cycle208_ACAG-TCGA.bam | wc -l
+150
+> samtools view out/hilive_out_cycle208_undetermined.bam | wc -l
+50

-# Tolerate 0 errors in the first barcode segment and 1 error in the second
+# Tolerate 0 errors in the first barcode segment and 1 error in the second, don't align reads with undetermined barcode
 > hilive -b BaseCalls -i index/hiv1 --lanes 1 --tiles 1101 -r 100R,4B,4B,100R -B ACAG-TCGA --barcode-errors 0,1
+[...]
+> samtools view out/hilive_out_cycle208_ACAG-TCGA.bam | wc -l
+150
+> samtools view out/hilive_out_cycle208_undetermined.bam | wc -l
+[E::hts_open_format] fail to open file 'out/hilive_out_cycle208_undetermined.bam'
+samtools view: failed to open "out/hilive_out_cycle208_undetermined.bam" for reading: No such file or directory
+0

-# Specify both barcodes
+# Specify both barcodes, don't align reads with undetermined barcode.
+# In this example, all reads match the first barcode with the default number of tolerated error, thus all reads are in the output file of ACAG-TCGA
 > hilive -b BaseCalls -i index/hiv1 --lanes 1 --tiles 1101 -r 100R,4B,4B,100R -B ACAG-TCGA,ACGG-TGGA
+[...]
+> samtools view out/hilive_out_cycle208_ACAG-TCGA.bam | wc -l
+200
+> samtools view out/hilive_out_cycle208_ACGG-TGGA.bam | wc -l
+0

+# If the tolerated number of error is adapted, the barcodes are assigned as expected:
+> hilive -b BaseCalls -i index/hiv1 --lanes 1 --tiles 1101 -r 100R,4B,4B,100R -B ACAG-TCGA,ACGG-TGGA --barcode-errors 0
+[...]
+> samtools view out/hilive_out_cycle208_ACAG-TCGA.bam | wc -l
+150
+> samtools view out/hilive_out_cycle208_ACGG-TGGA.bam | wc -l
+50

 ```

 ### Output cycles
 When performing real-time read mapping, it is often valuable to get intermediate mapping results when the sequencing machine is still running rather than only producing results after the last sequencing cycle.